-Hawaii is a spectacular place to visit.
+Nancy Lear believes that Hawaii is one of the most spectacular places to visit.
 The weather and natural beauty are superb.
 Sitting in the shade at Waikiki Beach watching the surfers and paddle-boarders enjoying the pristine blue waters was nature at its finest

 While the shopping and dining were amazing, it didn’t outshine the experience of attending a Luau.
 People were very friendly and helpful.
 I felt included in the festivities at all times.
 The traditional Luau buffet, native dancing, fire twirling and beautiful singing made the evening unforgettable.

 This was my first-time visiting Hawaii.
 Being just a 3-hour direct flight away from Vancouver makes it a very popular destination, in my opinion.
 Although I had some disappointing aspects, I believe this came down to my own lack of research.
 When I plan my travels, I’m usually meticulous about the smallest details.
 I urge anyone traveling to check and double check the details that are important to you.
 I did confirm that the hotel was wheelchair accessible and it was, however, the ‘accessible’ room I thought I had booked was not.
 Luckily, we were able to make do for our 3-day and had a fantastic time.

 My travel dates: Oct 18 – Nov 6, 2019